MIDI-DDSP: Detailed Control of Musical Performance via Hierarchical Modeling: Experiments

 \section{Experiments}

 The structured hierarchy and explicit latent representations used in MIDI-DDSP benefit music control as well as music modeling.
 We design a set of experiments to answer the following questions: First, does the system generate realistic audio, and if so, how does each module contribute?
 How does this compare to existing systems?
 And, second, is the system capable of enabling note-level, performance-level, and synthesis-level control?
 How effective are these controls?
-We encourage readers to listen to the samples provided in the online supplement.